 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business in the foreseeable future.
-As at December 31, 2019, the Company had working capital of \$3.5 million.
-Management estimates that these funds will not provide the Company with sufficient financial resources to carry out currently planned operations through the next twelve months.
-Additional financing will be required by the Company to complete its strategic objectives and continue as a going concern.
-While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
-These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
+As at December 31, 2020, the Company had working capital of \$5,147,000.
+Management estimates that these funds will provide the Company with sufficient financial resources to carry out currently planned operations through the next twelve months.

-In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+In March 2020, the World Health Organization declared COVID-19 a global pandemic.
+This contagious disease outbreak, which has continued to spread, has adversely affected workforces, economies, and financial markets globally.
+It is not possible for the Company to predict the duration or magnitude of the adverse impacts of the outbreak and its effects on the Company's business or ability to raise funds.